alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 We need to define the path for these hooks in terms of these three variables.

 **Let's start by working out how to draw the straight line.**
-We know the length of the straight edge (which I'll denote *L*) and the number of sides.
+We know the length of the straight edge (which I'll denote $L$) and the number of sides.
 Let's assume we also know the centre of rotation, which I'll mark with a blue dot.
 We need to work out the coordinates of start and end points, also marked with blue dots.